 - Seven trips, including Mexico five times, Kauai, and road trip: $10,000

 Consider editing costs

 Professional editing is notoriously one of the highest costs associated with publishing a novel.
-At my studio, you might start off with $399 for a Plot Accelerator.
-A full developmental edit from me or one of several colleagues I frequently refer would mean investing $3,500 or more for a typical 80,000-word novel.
+As one of my clients, you might start off with $399 for a Plot Accelerator.
+A full developmental edit from me or a colleague could mean $3,500 or more for a typical 80,000-word novel.
 You could go leaner for a substantive edit at $2,000 to $3,000.
-And you could finish up with a line edit: at my studio, currently not too much more than that notorious year’s worth of coffee.
+And you could finish up with a line edit—not too much more than that notorious year’s worth of coffee.